-At our local Independant and Loblaws, you look for the red triangles on meat that say 50% off, so this meat is well-marked (and well advertised as possibly being “dodgy”).
+At our local Independent and Loblaws, you look for the red triangles on meat that say 50% off, so this meat is well-marked (and well advertised as possibly being “dodgy”).

-Anybody else have any guilty frugal tips that they’d like to share, drop me a comment on this topic (I call it frugal, although I also know people that are quite proud of the term CHEAP, and wear it as a badge of courage).
+Does anybody else have any guilty frugal tips they’d like to share?
+Drop me a comment on this topic (I call it frugal, although I also know people that are pretty proud of the term CHEAP, and wear it as a badge of courage).